 Restaurants Open in Jerusalem on Shabbat:

 I’m sure there are more, but those are the ones I know and recommend.
-Know of any more budget restaurants open during Shabbat?
+Know of any more budget restaurants open on Shabbat?
 Let me know in the comments or PM me on my Facebook page.

 Wishing you a great Shabbat in Jerusalem!